 Go back to your Events Manager page and on the left side, select Data Sources.

 Select your Pixel.
 For us, we have to click on Krows Digital’s Pixel.

 On this page, multiple things you can do & check:

-- Create Audience: define a specific audience who have visited (or not) certain pages of your website during a certain amount of time.
+- Create Audience: define a specific audience who has visited (or not) certain pages of your website during a certain amount of time.

 - Create Custom Conversion: set conversion events based on specific pages people have visited or not.
-(Same idea as the create audience section)
+(The same idea as the create audience section)

 - Open Event Setup Tool: the most unique option, this one let you browse your own website and select buttons you want to consider as an event on Facebook.

 Click on the blue button Open Event Setup Tool from the last picture.